indimail/indimail-virtualdomains/.github/README-indimail.md

 6. The server keeps on pushing all mails in the queue for <u>domain</u> to the client using SMTP.
 For each mail that the client accepts successfully or results in a permanent failure, the server removes the mail from the queue.
 For temporary failures, the mail is not removed from the queue.
 7. The client quits when the server issues the SMTP QUIT command.

 Now let us look at the steps (listed below) to create a ATRN domain.
-You can see that steps needed are the same needed to create an ETRN domain.
+You can see that steps needed are the same needed to create an <b>ETRN</b> domain.
 The extra stip is either creating the <u>atrnaccess</u> control file or using the [vatrn(1)](https://github.com/indimail/indimail-mta/wiki/vatrn.1) command.
 The **vatrn** commands is used to add access to the atrn domain for the user `odmr@localhost`. <u>odmr</u> is a normal user in system password database without shell access.
 It can also be any user in indimail's virtual domain database.
 You can use a software like [fetchmail](https://github.com/indimail/indimail-mta/wiki/fetchmail.1).
-The indimail-access package comes with a version of [fetchmail](https://github.com/indimail/indimail-virtualdomains/tree/master/fetchmail-x) that is optimized for ODMR and ETRN.
-The original fetchmail is unusable for ODMR unless authentication is setup for CRAM-MD5 authentication.
+The indimail-access package comes with a version of [fetchmail](https://github.com/indimail/indimail-virtualdomains/tree/master/fetchmail-x) that is optimized for <b>ODMR</b> and <b>ETRN</b>.
+The original fetchmail is unusable for <b>ODMR</b> unless authentication is setup for CRAM-MD5 authentication.
 The version that comes with indimail-access allows other authentication methods supported by indimail-mta.

 ```
 # Assumption